seqeralabs/tower-cli/USAGE.md

 ## Pipelines

-A Pipeline is composed of a workflow repository, launch parameters, and a Compute Environment.
-Pipelines are used to define frequently used pre-configured workflows in a Workspace.
+A pipeline consists of a workflow repository, launch parameters, and a Compute Environment.
+Pipelines are used to define pre-configured workflows in a Workspace.

 ### Adding a Pipeline

-Add a pre-configured Pipeline to the Launchpad that can be re-used later:
+Add a pre-configured pipeline to the Launchpad that can be re-used later:

 ```console
 $ tw pipelines add --name=my_rnaseq_nf_pipeline --params-file=my_rnaseq_nf_pipeline_params.yaml https://github.com/nextflow-io/rnaseq-nf